Complete results for a numerical evaluation of interior point solvers for large-scale optimal power flow problems: Numerical results

-Since we adopt gradient-based methods for our OPF benchmarks, we expect that the performance of all optimizers will be sensitive to the initial guess.
-In order to evaluate the influence of the initial guess, we solve the OPF problems from three different initial guesses currently provided by the \MATPOWER{} option \texttt{opf.start} \cite{matpowerManual}.
-The initial guess for option \texttt{1} (flat start) is heuristically chosen to be the average of the upper and lower bounds, or close to the bound if bounded only from one side.
-This is the default option and does not provide any estimation of the optimal solution, nor does such guess satisfy the constraints. \matpower{} also provides two warm start options.
-Option \texttt{2} (\matpower{} case data, MPC) uses the values of variables specified in the input \MATPOWER{} case and option \texttt{3} (power flow solution, PF) used the solution of the power flow equations as the initial guess.
-PF guarantees that the OPF constraints and variables' bounds are satisfied.
-Newton's method is used for the solution with tolerance set to $10^{-8}$ and maximum of $30$ iterations.
-We consider the default OPF formulation with polar voltage representation and power balance equations for evaluation of the initial guess.

-The most robust initial guess in our set of benchmark cases is the option ``\matpower{} case data", together with the start initialized with the power flow solution, being the two options best approximating the optimal solution.
-Optimizer starting from these initial points solved highest number of the benchmark cases with less iterations required and thus in lower amount of overall time.
-The option ``\matpower{} case data" however assumes that the case is well constructed and contains high quality data, which might not be always the case.
-The PF solution would be more appropriate choice in such situations.
+The performance of gradient-based optimization methods, in general, is sensitive to the initial point.
+In order to evaluate its influence, the OPF problems are solved from three different initial points currently provided by the \matpower{} option \texttt{opf.start}.
+The initial point for ``flat start" is heuristically chosen to be the average of the upper and lower bounds, or close to the bound if bounded only from one side.
+This option is the default in \matpower{} and it does not satisfy any nonlinear constraints.
+The option ``\matpower{} case data" uses the values of variables specified in the input \matpower{} case (usually an approximate solution, but this depends on the specific benchmark) and the third option ``power-flow solution" is the solution of the power flow equations for the given case initialized from the ``\matpower{} case data", which guarantees that the power balance constraints are satisfied.
+The Newton's method was used for solution of the power-flow equations, using tolerance $10^{-8}$.
+The performance profiles for the number of iterations and overall time of the OPF benchmarks starting from different points are presented in Figures~\ref{fig:profileInitBeltistos} and \ref{fig:profileInitKnitro}.
+The default OPF formulation with polar voltage coordinates and power balance equations was considered.
+The results were obtained using \BELTISTOSOPF{} and \KNITRO{}, since these were the most successful optimizers, as demonstrated in Table~\ref{tab:profileGuess}.
+The most successful initial points in our set of benchmark cases were the options ``\matpower{} case data" and ``power-flow solution".
+In what follows we use the option ``power-flow solution" in order to avoid the ambiguity of the data specified in the \matpower{} case data.
+The option ``\matpower{} case data" assumes that the case is well constructed and contains high-quality data, which might not always be the case.
+The OPF problems are non-convex and different local minima may be reached from different starting points.
+We observed, however, that the relative differences between solutions obtained from different initial points or different optimizers were less than $10^{-5}$.